Colgate University: Student groups

 Colgate has close to 200 student groups and organizations.
-The groups cover a wide array of interests, including academic organizations, personal interests, student government, honor societies, and cultural and religious organizations.
-Among its more notable groups are the a cappella groups The Colgate Thirteen and The Swinging 'Gates, the Jewish philanthropic and social group the Blue Diamond Society, the improv group Charred Goosebeak (which was founded by the members of Broken Lizard) and an open collegiate level Club Figure Skating team.

 Media

 WRCU is Colgate University's student-operated radio station, broadcasting throughout central New York on 90.1 FM, and the station was re-modeled in 2010.
 Colgate's student-run TV station, CUTV, broadcasts on the university's local cable system and provides a mix of student-created content and first-run movies 24 hours a day.
 The Colgate Maroon-News, is the oldest college weekly in America.
 The first student newspaper was the Hamilton Student, launched on November 2, 1846.
-The Monthly Rag, the college's satirical newspaper, was founded in 2007.
-Its slogan is, "written by 13 writers with 13 stories after 13 beers".
-The Colgate Scene is a quarterly alumni publication.

 Traditions

 The number 13 is considered to be lucky at Colgate.
 It is said that Colgate was founded by thirteen men with thirteen dollars, thirteen prayers and thirteen articles.
 This tradition is expressed in many ways.
 Colgate's address is 13 Oak Drive, and its zip code is 13346, which begins with 13 and ends with three digits that sum to 13.
 The Tredecim Senior Honor Society (formerly Konosioni) is composed of 13 men and 13 women.
 Alumni wear Colgate apparel on every Friday the 13th, which is designated as Colgate Day.
+In addition to this, Colgate University also enforces a 13 mile per hour speed limit on its upper campus area.

-In 1936, the Colgate swim team made its first trip to Fort Lauderdale, Florida for spring break training at the Casino Pool.
+In 1936, the Colgate swim team made its first trip to Fort Lauderdale, Florida, for spring break training at the Casino Pool.
 This became a regular tradition for Colgate that caught on with other schools across the country and proved to be the genesis of the college spring break trip.